August 13 in music history

-On this day, August 13 in Music History
+On This Day, August 13 in Music History

-EVENTS THAT HAPPENED ON THIS DAY, AUGUST 13 IN MUSIC HISTORY
+EVENTS THAT HAPPENED ON THIS DAY AUGUST 13 IN MUSIC HISTORY

 On this day, August 13 in 1924 – Vernon Dalhart recorded ‘The Prisoner’s Song’.
 A tune that became one of the best selling records of the 1920s with over 1.3 million official sales.
 But by some estimates the number might have been closer to 7 million.